 Holy Trinity Church serves the community of Swalwell.
-We are open for Holy Communion at 9am on Sundays and between 1pm and 3pm on Wednesdays for Private Prayer.
+We are not open for Holy Communion at our usual time of 9am on Sundays but we are open between 1:30pm and 2:30pm on Wednesdays for Private Prayer.
 Covid19 arrangements in place for your safety.
 We’re here to help people find God and grow in their relationship with him.

 We think of ourselves as a group of people travelling with Jesus.
 We are an open group – there is always space for someone else and we’d love you to be with us on our journey.

 We are trying to “reach outwards”, Holy Trinity Church wants to share the powerful love of God in Jesus Christ with all who live in the parish.
 You are welcome to join us at any of our Sunday and Mid-week services and other gatherings.

 We would also love to meet families seeking baptisms and make church weddings possible for couples who feel this is important.
 We want to be there for you during any difficulties or illness or through our funeral work when you lose a loved one.

 Our church building has had the pews removed and replaced with movable, cushioned chairs.
 We are part of the Church of England.
 Our worship is friendly, traditional but also relaxed; please come along… you’ll receive a warm welcome.